cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/capacitors-in-circuits.md

   - Capacitors in series
   - Capacitors in parallel
   - Energy stored in a capacitor
+objectives:
+  - Model ideal batteries and ideal capacitors in a circuit
+  - Sketch out different configurations of capacitors in circuits
+  - Identify capacitors in series and parallel in a circuit
+  - Calculate the net capacitance of a circuit
+  - Calculate the net energy stored in capacitors in a circuit
 ---

-## 🎯 Objectives

-* Model ideal batteries and ideal capacitors in a circuit
-* Sketch out different configurations of capacitors in circuits
-* Identify capacitors in series and parallel in a circuit
-* Calculate the net capacitance of a circuit
-* Calculate the net energy stored in capacitors in a circuit

 ## 📋 Sequence